 - Consider concrete alternatives when planning new patios, paths or driveways.
-Use gravel, paving blocks, porous asphalt or other permeable materials to decrease the amount of impervious surface area on your property and the amount of stormwater runoff.
+Use gravel, paving blocks, porous asphalt or other permeable materials to reduce runoff from impervious surfaces.

 - Sweep your driveway instead of using a hose.
 This saves water and keeps dirt out of your drainage system.

 - Avoid the use of wood chip mulch around yard inlets or swales.
-The wood chips float and can be easily moved by runoff water.
+The wood chips float and are easily moved by runoff water.

 - Use caution when placing trees or shrubs.
 The roots may grow into underground drainage pipes disrupting your drainage system.